ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Issuer Key Rotation

-Techniques to introduce Client "segregation" can be used to reduce Client anonymity.
-Such techniques are closely linked to the type of key schedule that is used by the Issuer.
-When an Issuer rotates their key, any Client that invokes the issuance protocol in this key cycle will be part of a group of possible Clients owning valid tokens for this key.
+Issuer key rotation is important to hedge against long-term private key compromise.
+However, key rotation can also be used to segment Client anonymity sets.
+In particular, when an Issuer rotates their key, any Client that invokes the issuance protocol in this key cycle will be part of a group of possible Clients owning valid tokens for this key.
 To mechanize this attack strategy, an Issuer could introduce a key rotation policy that forces Clients into small key cycles, reducing the size of the anonymity set for these Clients.

-Issuers SHOULD invoke key rotation for a period of time between 1 and 12 weeks.
-Key rotations represent a trade-off between Client privacy and continued Issuer security.
+In general, key rotations represent a trade-off between Client privacy and continued Issuer security.
 Therefore, it is still important that key rotations occur on a regular cycle to reduce the harmfulness of an Issuer key compromise.

 With a large number of Clients, a minimum of one week gives a large enough window for Clients to participate in the issuance protocol and thus enjoy the